-Even though UNIMAS students can choose to take any course that interests them, students at FMHS are only allowed to choose from sets of courses that have been endorsed by the faculty.
-This is because the programmes at FMHS uses a block and posting system that is different from those used by the rest of the university.
-In addition, the nature of the training of medical student makes it necessary that these courses are to be taken in an orderly and timely manner.
+Even though UNIMAS students can choose to take any elective course that interests them at any year of study, students at FMHS are only allowed take elective university courses during their first year of medical programme because the nature of the training of medical student makes it necessary that these courses are to be taken in an orderly and timely manner.
 It is virtually impossible to take these courses after Year 2, as students will be heavily involved in the various clinical postings/rotations.

-Students must complete a total of 3 credits.
-Grades obtained in University Elective courses are considered when calculating the student's CGPA.
+Students must complete a total of 3 credits (one elective university course).
+The grade obtained in University Elective course is considered when calculating the student's CGPA.